OuYaMing/OuYaMing.github.io/_pages/projects.md

         <br>
         <strong>Award</strong> <em>National Second Prize</em>
         <br>
-        <p>This work is based on TI Msp430F5529 to form a dynamic wireless energy-saving charging cart system. </p >
+        <p>This work is based on TI Msp430F5529 to form a dynamic wireless energy-saving charging cart system.
+The system is divided into two parts: the car body and the track (including the onboard circuit).
+The car uses a 7F supercapacitor for power supply.
+The MSP430F5529 collects the infrared sensor AD values and calculates the required PWM differential value using a PID algorithm, which is then output to the four motors to achieve turning.
+The track has four charging modules.
+Initially, the charging module at point A is activated.
+The car and the track communicate via Bluetooth.
+Each time the car reaches the next module, the MSP430 on the track switches to that charging module to charge the car, thereby conserving power.</p >
         <p>
           <strong>Tags</strong>
           <span style="background-color: #f0f0f0; padding: 3px 8px; border-radius: 5px; margin-right: 5px;">Dynamic Charging</span>